-- Moving on to Location Tab, ideally you should leave the location ON.
-Choice is yours.
-As location access is required by many apps like Windows maps, News, Weather etc or many other apps from other niches like Banking, Search etc.
+- Moving on to Location Tab, ideally, you should leave the location ON.
+The choice is yours.
+As many apps like Windows maps require location access, News, Weather, etc., or any other apps from other niches like Banking, Search, etc.

 Choice is Yours.

-- Microphone can also be left ON.
+- The microphone can also be left ON.
 I don’t see any issue leaving it ON as it would be required for doing voice chats via apps.

 - Contacts access can be turned OFF for most apps.
 Although it’s required by email application and would help you in getting enhanced user experience in Windows 10 and if you use email application of Windows 10, you should leave it ON, and turn it OFF for other apps.

-- Calendar is again required by email applications and to remind you of activities while you’re busy doing other works.
-Ideally i would leave it ON.
+- Email applications again require the calendar and remind you of activities while you’re busy doing other works.
+Ideally, I would leave it ON.

 - Messaging must be turned OFF.
 I do not see any valid reason for giving any app access to your personal messages.

-- Other Devices (Sync with devices) should be turned OFF unless if you use devices like Beacons which is a low-cost piece of hardware — small enough to attach to a wall or countertop — that use battery-friendly, low-energy Bluetooth connections to transmit messages or prompts directly to a smartphone or tablet.
-Also, if you have a xBox or other devices which sync and pair with your tablet or PC having Windows 10, you can leave this ON.
+- Other Devices (Sync with devices) should be turned OFF unless if you use devices like Beacons, which is a low-cost piece of hardware — small enough to attach to a wall or countertop — that use battery-friendly, low-energy Bluetooth connections to transmit messages or prompts directly to a smartphone or tablet.
+Also, if you have an Xbox or other devices that sync and pair with your tablet or PC having Windows 10, you can leave this ON.